romi/romi-robots-docs/docs/Scanner/Developer/docker.md

 ```bash
 docker push jlegrand62/romi_plantviewer:latest
 ```
-This require a valid token on docker hub!
+This require a valid account, token and existing repository (`romi_plantviewer`) on docker hub!

 #### Use pre-built docker image
 First you need to pull the docker image: